Political Science, BA

-Political science prepares the student to critically analyze the collective problems of society on the local, national, and international levels.
+Political Science prepares students to critically analyze the collective problems of society on the local, national, and international levels.
 Through study of the major fields of the discipline—international relations, comparative politics, American government and political theory—the student develops an understanding of contemporary issues while developing a skill set necessary to live in a complex political society.
 The political science major also provides the opportunity to study various areas of public policy, including foreign policy, economic policy and health care policy.

-Political Science graduates pursue a variety of careers in both the public and private sectors: teaching, business, government, and public administration.
+Political Science graduates pursue a variety of careers in both the public and private sectors such as teaching, business, government, and public administration.
 While law schools do not require a specific major, Political Science is a natural pre-law major because of its emphasis on the study of law and institutions.
 The department offers courses in law, the judicial system, constitutional law, and various other areas that are directly related to legal practice.
-Additionally, the variety of courses in international politics and politics of different regions help the student to develop global competence and prepare her/him for internationally oriented career choices.
+Additionally, the variety of courses in international politics and politics of different regions help students to develop global competence and prepares them for internationally oriented career choices.
 Successful completion of a senior thesis is a requirement for graduation.

 Code | Title | Hours |